attack-community/website/event.md

 | 16:45    | TBD                                                                                   | Rich        | Struse     | TIDAL                             |

 Participation to this event is at no cost, but registration is required on the following link (EU Commission registration system):
-<a href="https://scic.ec.europa.eu/ew/register/dgscic/9thEUATTACK_Workshop_2022/e/lk/g/39090/k/"> Registration for the ninth EU ATT&CK workshop. </a>
+<a href="https://scic.ec.europa.eu/ew/register/dgscic/9thEUATTACK_Workshop_2022/e/lk/g/39090/k/"> Registration for the ninth EU ATT&CK workshop. </a> The event will not be recorded.

 The workshop is hosted by CERT-EU and supported by CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.
 It is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.